 Start a buddy system

 Moving to a new country to start a job can feel very lonely.
 An employer can offer new employees a contact within the company who can help them with the more personal aspects of their move.
-“It’s good to get a buddy or a friend organised from the company,” said Konsen.
-“Someone they can speak to if they need to, who can advise on what to do in town and who has connections.
+“It’s good to get a buddy or a friend organized from the company,” said Konsen.
+“Someone they can speak to if they need to, who can advise on what to do in town, and who has connections.
 The likelihood is the new employee won’t have any connections at all here, or their family, if they have family coming with them.
 It makes it more human.”

 Grab the attention of potential talent by talking about career progression.
 Push details about opportunities and training further down the line, says Konsen.
 “Where can they go from the role on offer?
 Will they be stuck in the same position or is there potential to develop?
 There are so many things people take into consideration when applying for a role,” she said.